Inquiry into Prison Disturbances April 1990

 Legacy & Impact

-The Woolf Report emerged from the April 1990 riot at HM Prison Manchester (Strangeways) and disturbances at five other prisons - the worst prison unrest in British penal history.
-Lord Justice Woolf, assisted by Judge Stephen Tumim, conducted a comprehensive examination of the prison system over nine months, producing 204 recommendations in February 1991.
-The report identified an imbalance between security, control and justice in prisons, finding that legitimate grievances about overcrowding, poor conditions, lack of purposeful activity and arbitrary decision-making contributed to instability.
+The Woolf Report emerged from the April 1990 riot at HM Prison Manchester (Strangeways) and disturbances at five other prisons, which constituted the most serious prison unrest in British penal history.
+Lord Justice Woolf, assisted by Judge Stephen Tumim, conducted a comprehensive inquiry that produced 204 recommendations addressing what the report identified as fundamental imbalances between security, control, and justice in the prison system.

 Lasting Reforms

-• Establishment of the Prisons Ombudsman (1994), now the Prisons and Probation Ombudsman, providing independent investigation of complaints and deaths in custody
+• Establishment of the Prisons Ombudsman in 1994 (now the Prisons and Probation Ombudsman), providing independent investigation of complaints and deaths in custody

 • Introduction of formal sentence planning systems for prisoners

-• Implementation of the Incentives and Earned Privileges (IEP) scheme
+• Implementation of the Incentives and Earned Privileges (IEP) scheme, creating a structured system for prisoner progression

 • Incorporation of sentencing principles into the Criminal Justice Act 1991, including proportionality and custody as last resort